curedao/design-lab/README.md

 7. Open GitHub desktop
 8. Add a descriptive commit message in small text box next to your avatar (large description box is optional)
 9. Click Push
+10. Click the "Branch" menu and "Create Pull Request"